Buying Or Selling A Home In Florida 'As-Is' - What You Need To Know!

 Hi, I'm Andy with the Mandel Team at RE/MAX and in today's video, we're gonna be going over what the as-is contract really means.
 So in the state of Florida, or at least in South Florida, almost all of the sales are written on the form of the contract, it's called the as-is with right to inspect form of the contract.

 What does that mean for you as a buyer or as a seller?
 So, as a buyer, the as-is form means that the seller is not going to be required to fix anything in the property.
-You will have an inspection period in the contract for you to make sure that the home, for you as the buyer, to make sure the home is in the kind of condition that you think it's in.
+You will have an inspection period in the contract for you to make sure that the home, for you as the buyer, is in the kind of condition that you think it's in.
 Obviously, if you walk into a house and you see that the kitchen's outdated, the bathrooms are outdated, those kinds of things are going to be factored into your purchase price.
-But the as-is part, that really references what other things might come up during an inspection, the things that you can't visibly see, if the AC is cooling properly. there's no roof leaks that you couldn't tell, stuff like that.
+But the as-is part, that really references what other things might come up during an inspection, the things that you can't visibly see, if the AC is cooling properly, there's no roof leaks that you couldn't tell, stuff like that.

 As-is with the right to inspect means you have your inspection period and if you don't like the condition of the property or if you change your mind, whatever it is, you have that inspection period and you can back out of the contract.
 You get your money back, your deposit as a buyer.
 You're released from the contract.
 So sellers, you're not gonna be responsible for fixing anything in the property.
 With that being said, anything that's gonna stop any sale from happening is most likely gonna have to get fixed by the seller.
 Otherwise, they're gonna have a very hard time selling the property.
 So things that most likely have to get fixed from an inspection, if there's any roof leaks, if there's bad electrical panels or something that's going to stop the buyer from getting insurance, if there's major plumbing leaks, if the AC isn't cooling properly.
 Things like that, unless you're really pricing the property low and selling it to someone, a cash buyer or an investor or something like that, any of those types of issues are most likely gonna have to get fixed by the seller prior to closing.